sixeyed/docker-on-windows/README.md

 I've also got a blog series describing all the Dockerfiles in detail: [Weekly Windows Dockerfiles](https://blog.sixeyed.com/tag/weekly-dockerfile/)

+## The Missing Preface

+Somewhere between the author's laptop, the publisher's content system and the printing press, the preface I wrote didn't make it into the final book.
+You can read it [here](preface.md).

 ## Contents

 1. Getting Started with Docker on Windows